Route shape

 Introduction

-The route shape is used for cases where a process flow needs to split into multiple paths, based on a given set of conditions.
+The route shape is used when a process flow needs to split into multiple paths, based on a given set of conditions.
 Conditions are defined based on any fields found in the schema associated with your source data, so the scope for using routes is huge.

-By default, multiple routes are processed in parallel when a process flow runs.
+By default, multiple routes are processed in parallel when a process flow runs - one does not wait for another to complete before starting.

 If a route shape is added without route conditions, incoming data flows down ALL defined routes.